 Booking & Class Availability

-- Find out where and when your class is on and whether it has spaces using the 'Class Availability' button below.
+- Check where and when your class will be on when we reopen and whether it has spaces using the 'Class timetable and availability' button below.